Skip Navigation

 Human Safety

-In spite of their undeserved bad reputation, copperheads are docile snakes that do not bite unless provoked.
+Despite their undeserved bad reputation, copperheads are docile snakes that do not bite unless provoked.
 Most bites occur when snakes are being deliberately harassed, handled, or hurt.
 Though venomous, their venom is not especially potent.
 Less than 0.0001% of copperhead bites between 1983 and 2010 resulted in death, and no one has ever been killed by a copperhead in New Jersey.
 Nonetheless, a bite from a copperhead should be treated as a serious injury and medical attention should be sought immediately.
 If you are hiking in copperhead habitat, take reasonable precautions: wear closed-toed shoes, keep dogs leashed at your side, and remain on marked trails.
-If you see a snake you suspect is a copperhead, keep a minimum distance of six feet between you and the snake.
+If you see a snake and suspect it is a copperhead, keep a minimum distance of six feet between you and the snake.
 If the snake is on a trail and may be encountered by other hikers, you can try gently nudging it along using a long stick.
 If a copperhead is in a location where you are concerned for either the snake’s safety or your own, call the NJ Venomous Snake Response Team (contact information below).

 NJ Venomous Snake Response Team